case/evbogue.com/odyssey.md

 ***

 In one final act of untethering Ev Bogue decided to untether from his given name.
-He made up a name in February 2012, and over the course of 16 months he gradually began to bring his new pseudononymous avatar online.
+He made up a name in February 2012, and over the course of 16 months he gradually began to bring his new pseudonymous avatar online.

 So the real question is, who is Ev Bogue?
 Is Ev Bogue also Ven Portman?
 Or was Ven Portman deep within his core always Ev Bogue?